William Grant Stevenson

 William Grant Stevenson, RSA (7 March 1849 – 6 May 1919) was a Scottish sculptor and portrait painter.

 Life and work

 Stevenson was born in Ratho in Midlothian on 7 March 1849.
+His parents were William Stevenson and Margaret Kay Stevenson.
 His elder brother, David Watson Stevenson (1842–1904), was also a sculptor and an elected member of the Royal Scottish Academy.

 Stevenson is most famous for his colossal bronze figure of Sir William Wallace, which stands on a high plinth of roughly hewn pink granite overlooking Union Terrace Gardens in Aberdeen.

-His bronze Robert Burns is the centrepiece of the Burns Monument, Kilmarnock, and copies are located in Milwaukee, Wisconsin (N. Prospect Ave.) and Denver, Colorado (City Park).
+Stevenson was an admirer of Robert Burns's work and created several sculptures of the poet.
+His marble statue of Burns serves as the centerpiece of the Burns Monument in Kilmarnock.
+Stevenson was also commissioned to produce bronze statues of Burns for monuments located in: